mrdoob/three.js/threejs/lessons/threejs-load-obj.md

 * Needing to know the size

-  Above we made the camera try to frame the scene but that's not always the approriate thing to do.
-Generally the most approriate thing to do is to make your own models or download the models, load them up in some 3D software and look at their scale and adjust if need be.
+  Above we made the camera try to frame the scene but that's not always the appropriate thing to do.
+Generally the most appropriate thing to do is to make your own models or download the models, load them up in some 3D software and look at their scale and adjust if need be.

 * Orientation Wrong